TomEverson/TomEverson/README.md

 # Hi there! 👋

-I'm a CS/DS student on a journey to become a Quant 📊
+I'm a CS/DS student on a journey to get into Finance 📊

 🚀 With a strong foundation in software development, I'm passionate about bridging the gap between technology and finance.
 I love building scalable applications while diving deep into quantitative analysis and financial algorithms.